From Sign-in Sheet to Smart Office: A Step-by-Step Migration Guide

 How do we handle visitors who aren’t comfortable with digital check-in?

-In practice, this is rarely an issue, the check-in flow is simpler than most people expect.
+In practice, this is rarely an issue.
+The check-in flow is simpler than most people expect.
 For visitors who genuinely struggle, your receptionist can complete the check-in on their behalf from the admin dashboard.
 The visitor’s entry is still logged accurately.

-Try Vizitor for Free.
+Try Vizitor Free